Department of Educational Foundations

 Library Science Minor

-The minor in library science prepares students for Grade 2 or 3 certification in Wisconsin.
+The minor in library science prepares students for Grade 2 or 3 public library certification in Wisconsin.
 This is for library directors in communities up to 5,999 people.
 Please note that this minor DOES NOT provide Grade 1 certification.
 Grade 1 certification requires a master's degree from an American Library Association accredited program.
 More information about certification levels is available from DPI: Public Library Director Certification.

 Developmental Education Program